 The soils information box lists up to 3 predominant soils series names for the selected field as retrieved from the SSURGO Soils database.
 Following the soil series name are four columns containing information provided by the SSURGO Soils database.
-The column titled Group lists the soil type class, the Slope column lists the soil slope, the Drainage column lists the percentage of organic matter in the soil and the Percentage column lists the percentage of the field covered by that soil series.
+The column titled Group lists the soil drainage class, the Slope column lists the soil slope, the Drainage column lists the percentage of organic matter in the soil and the Percentage column lists the percentage of the field covered by that soil series.
 Because NTT selects only the top three most predominant soils, the coverage area of each is proportionally expanded to equal 100% coverage of the field.
+If the user has more precise or more up-to-date organic matter % data, they may enter it in the editable box.